Chung-Ang University

-Founded as a church-run kindergarten in 1916, it transformed into a school for female kindergarten teachers in 1922.
-CAU was granted university status in 1953.
-The university held its centennial anniversary in 2018.
-It has more than 33,600 undergraduate students, 5,200 graduate students, 700 professors, and 500 more part-time teaching staff.
+Founded as a church-run kindergarten in 1916 it transformed into a school for female kindergarten teachers in 1922.
+CAU was granted university status in 1953 and held its centennial anniversary in 2018.
+It has more than 33,600 undergraduate students, 5,200 graduate students, 700 professors, and 500 part-time teaching staff.
 The symbol of the university is a blue dragon.